Rahab: Rahab's profession

 Josephus mentions that Rahab kept an inn but is silent as to whether merely renting out rooms was her only source of income.
-It was not uncommon for both an inn and a brothel to operate within the same building; thus entering Rahab's quarters was not necessarily a deviation from Joshua's orders.
+It was not uncommon for both an inn and a brothel to operate within the same building; thus, entering Rahab's quarters was not necessarily a deviation from Joshua's orders.
 Indeed, as Robert Boling notes, such an establishment might have represented an ideal location for spies to gather intelligence.
-A number of scholars have noted that the narrator in Joshua 2 may have intended to remind the readers of the "immemorial symbiosis between military service and bawdy house".
+Several scholars have noted that the narrator in Joshua 2 may have intended to remind the readers of the "immemorial symbiosis between military service and bawdy house".